 For every pound of grated potato, add a small onion, finely chopped.
 (I find that grating can cause onions to become bitter.)
 Add the eggs, baking powder, salt and pepper to taste, and enough flour or matzoh meal to take up any pooling liquid, and make a fairly heavy batter.

 In a heavy skillet, add oil or shortening to a depth of a half inch, and place over moderate heat.
 When the surface begins to shimmer, add balls of the potato mixture, and press down gently with a spatula to form pancakes about three inches in diameter, and one-half inch thick.

 When well browned on one side, turn over to complete the cooking.
 Drain on a split brown paper bags, and keep 'em coming.
-(I remember Sadie or Esther ever sitting down and eating with the family.)
+(I never once saw Sadie or Esther sit down and eat with the family.)
 Alternately, keep the latkes warm in a two hundred degree oven.
 Happy Hanukkah!